Sport in India: Cricket

 Cricket has a long history in India, having been introduced in the country during British rule.
 It is the most popular spectator sport in India.
-India is a cricket powerhouse, having won the Cricket World Cup twice, the T20 World Cup twice and the Champions Trophy thrice.
+India is a cricket powerhouse, having won the Cricket World Cup twice, the T20 World Cup thrice, the Champions Trophy thrice, and the Women's Cricket World Cup once.
 The governing body for this sport in this nation is the Board of Control for Cricket in India (BCCI).
 It is the richest cricket board in the world.
 Cricket is played at the local, national, and international level, and has huge fan following from people in most parts of the nation.
 Cricket has officially been approved by the International Olympic Committee for inclusion in the 2028 Olympics.
-BCCI controls professional level, hard ball cricket But amateur cricket does not have any governing body, which usually played with rubber ball.

 India national cricket team represents India in international cricket.
 It is colloquially known as "Team India".
 It played its first Test against England at Lord's in 1932, led by C. K. Nayudu.
 It is one of the top teams in this sport.
 Indian women's national cricket team represents India in women's international cricket.

-The main rival of Team India is Australian Cricket Team.

 This sport generates high TV viewership during international and Indian Premier League (IPL) matches.
 India does not have a national game.
 The governing body for cricket in India, the BCCI, was formed in December 1928 and is based in Mumbai.
 IPL is the richest cricket league in the world.
 (Note: IPL is second richest league in the world, just behind USA's National Football League (NFL).)
 Top players around the world annually come to India to participate in it.
 BCCI annually organises IPL in Summer across the country.
 (Note: IPL sold its broadcasting rights for 2023-2027 in 48,390 crore rupees.)
-There are many cricket broadcasting television channels in India such as Star Sports 1, Sony Ten 1, Star Sports 2 etc. and mobile, TV applications such as Disney+ Hotstar, Sony Liv, Fancode, Voot.
+There are many cricket broadcasting television channels in India such as Star Sports, Sony Ten etc. and mobile, television OTT applications such as JioHotstar, SonyLIV, Fancode etc.

 India will host the 2031 ICC ODI Cricket World Cup.